 2. Sarah Addison Allen, 1971 -

-Her novels have been translated into over 30 languages, and millions have been sold worldwide.
-In 2011, she released The Girl Who Chased the Moon, where the protagonist was set to solve her mother’s mysteries and ended up haunted by ghosts in their old house.
-Although most of Allen’s works delve into magic realism, she still incorporates suspenseful gothic stories, which make her writings unique and chilling.
+Her novels have been translated into over 30 languages, with millions sold worldwide.
+In 2011, she released The Girl Who Chased the Moon, where the protagonist sets out to solve her mother’s mysteries and ends up haunted by ghosts in their old house.
+Although most of Allen’s works delve into magical realism, she incorporates suspenseful gothic elements that make her writings unique and chilling.

 “Sometimes it’s necessary to embrace the magic, to find out what’s real in life, and in one’s own heart.”